mykyta-kovalenko/AIE_MK/14_LangGraph_Platform/README.md

 - Short demo showing both assistants responding

 # Share 🚀

 - Walk through your graph in Studio
 - Share 3 lessons learned and 3 lessons not learned

 #### ❓ Question:

 What is the purpose of the `chunk_overlap` parameter when using `RecursiveCharacterTextSplitter` to prepare documents for RAG, and what trade-offs arise as you increase or decrease its value?

+#### Answer:

+This parameter determines how many characters from the end of a chunk are repeated at the beginning of the next chunk.

+It helps with better context preservation, however, may lead to higher processing and storage costs.

 #### ❓ Question:

 Your retriever is configured with `search_kwargs={"k": 5}`.
 How would adjusting `k` likely affect RAGAS metrics such as Context Precision and Context Recall in practice, and why?

+#### Answer:

+Increasing -> Context recall likely improves because we retrieve more documents (increased change to capture all relevant information needed to answer a question).
+Context precision will likely degrade because retrieving more docs will introduce more noise.

+Decreasing -> Context recall likely degrades because we miss relevant information from lower-ranked docs.
+Context precision likely improves because we only keep high confidence matches.

 #### ❓ Question:

 Compare the `agent` and `agent_helpful` assistants defined in `langgraph.json`.
 Where does the helpfulness evaluator fit in the graph, and under what condition should execution route back to the agent vs. terminate?

+#### Answer

+The main difference between agents is that agent with helpfulness adds a quality check that can retry the agent if the response wasn't helpful.
+The evaluator is between the final response and termination:

+    graph.add_conditional_edges(
+        "helpfulness",
+        helpfulness_decision,
+        {"continue": "agent", "end": END, END: END},
+    )

+It will terminate if helpfulness evaluator returns "Y" or if loom limit exceeds 10 messages.
+If the response is not helpful, it proceeds back to the agent.